Cleosetric/RMMV_BattleMechanic/README.md

 - Add Approach Command, so party will move closer to enemy position but cost a turn

 **WIP FEATURES LIST**
+- Change Enemy battler sprite scale depend on its position
 - Add Distance HUD to Enemy
 - Add Enemy Detailed Information
 - Add Enemy Selection Target Locking by Range